 As with all transitions, introduce your baby to solid foods slowly.
 Wait for 3 to 5 days between each new food to watch for signs of intolerances or allergies.

-3- Food before one
+3- Food before 1 year old

 The idea that ‘food before one is just for fun’ is actually a myth.
 By six months babies need other sources of nutrition, particularly iron and zinc, alongside breast milk or formula.